powsybl/powsybl-tutorials/metrix/src/main/README.md

      }
     }

+- Remove the use of parades, and run the calculation

+- Observe the actions taken by Metrix on the groups in preventive and curative, as well as the cost of redispatching.

 #### Results and Analysis:

-Keeping the parades, adding curative adjustments does not modify the results.
-In fact, the parades make it possible to remove the constraints at almost zero cost compared to group adjustments, they are therefore implemented on a priority basis.
+When topological parades are kept, adding curative adjustments does not modify the results.
+Indeed, parades allows to remove the constraint violations at a much lower cost than redispatch, and  therefore are activated on a priority basis.

-If we remove the parades, Metrix also performs redispatching curative on the first two time steps.
-On the 3rd, it does not do curative adjustment because preventive adjustment already makes it possible to prevent contingency constraints.
+When parades are removed, Metrix performs curative redispatch on the first two time steps.
+On the third one, there is no curative adjustment because preventive adjustment already prevents contingency constraints.

 | Result                | T01    | T02    | T03     |